 He famously built a 62,000-square-foot mansion in the Hamptons that is commonly described as America’s biggest private residence.

-No Recovery so Far
+Nothing so Far

 Last week, The Brew reported that Rennert’s holding company agreed to pay $6 million to displaced steelworkers to resolve pension and severance issues.